A classification of complex rank 3 vector bundles on complex projective 5-space: Untwisting the invariant

 Our bundles are not string, nor is there an obvious candidate for a universal example.
 Other, more hands-on, approaches to resolving orientability problems can be found in the literature, for example in \cite{Chat,BhatChat}\footnote{Since $L_{K(2)}TMF=EO_2$ at the prime $3$, the orientability studied in \cite{Chat,BhatChat} is closely related to ours.}.
 The approach we take here is informed by discussions with H. Chatham.

-In Theorem~\ref{thm:well_defined}, we show that for $V\: \CP^5 \to BU(3)$ with $c_1\equiv 0 \pmod 3$ and $c_2\equiv 0 \pmod 3$, there is a set of Thom isomorphisms subject to some concrete restrictions, with the following property: there is a map $i\:\sphere^{10}\to \suspp \CP^5$ such that, for any Thom isomorphism $v$ in this distinguished set, the image of $\Thom(V)^*(\tilde \rho)$ under the restriction does not depend on the choice of $v$.
+In Theorem~\ref{thm:well_defined}, we show that for $V\: \CP^5 \to BU{ }(3)$ with $c_1\equiv 0 \pmod 3$ and $c_2\equiv 0 \pmod 3$, there is a set of Thom isomorphisms subject to some concrete restrictions, with the following property: there is a map $i\:\sphere^{10}\to \suspp \CP^5$ such that, for any Thom isomorphism $v$ in this distinguished set, the image of $\Thom(V)^*(\tilde \rho)$ under the restriction does not depend on the choice of $v$.
 Thus, applying the composite in Equation~\eqref{eq:indep} to the class $\Thom(V)^*(\tilde \rho)$ defines the desired invariant $\rho(V)$.

 In Subsection~\ref{subsec:background_orient}, we briefly recapitulate the theory of orientations and establish notation.
-In Subsection~\ref{subsec:choiceOrientation} we study orientation of bundles on $\CP^5$ in detail, define the set of orientations which make Equation~\eqref{eq:indep} independent of choice within this set.
+In Subsection~\ref{subsec:choiceOrientation} we study orientation theory of bundles on $\CP^5$ in detail, define a set of orientations that make Equation~\eqref{eq:indep} independent of choice within this set.
 We prove independence in Theorem~\ref{thm:well_defined}.
 We can then define the invariant $\rho$ for $V$ rank $3$ on $\CP^5$ with $c_1\equiv 0 \pmod 3$ and $c_2\equiv 0 \pmod 3$ via the definition indicated in the previous paragraph.